ashtroboy79/fizzbuzz/README.md

 # fizzbuzz

-## first attempt at Paired programming and learning rspec together with Test Driven Development
+## A first attempt at paired programming and learning rspec together with Test Driven Development